BA Japanese Studies / Overview

 - Typical contextual A-level offer

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 34 points overall.
 6,5,5 in Higher Level subjects

 - How to apply

 - Examine Japan through its language and culture, and the social dynamics that have shaped the country.

 - Develop advanced Japanese language skills throughout all four years of the course.

 - Spend a year studying or working in Japan during your degree.

-- Study at a university ranked fifth in the UK for Modern Languages (QS World University Rankings 2020).
+- Study at a university ranked sixth in the UK for Modern Languages (QS World University Rankings by Subject 2022).

 Policy on additional costs